In this section

 Atrioventricular canal defect treatment

-Specific treatment for atrioventricular canal will be determined by your child's physician based on:
+Specific atrioventricular canal treatment will be determined by your child's physician based on:

 - Your child's age, overall health, and medical history